Trio Members

 Michael Katz, cello

-Deeply committed to community outreach and education, from 2014-2016 Mr. Katz was a Fellow in Carnegie Hall’s Ensemble Connect (formerly known as ACJW).
+Deeply committed to community outreach and education, from 2014-2016 Mr. Katz was a Fellow in Carnegie Hall’s Ensemble Connect.
+He is a core member of Decoda, an affiliate ensemble of Carnegie Hall since 2019.
 He was previously selected to be part of a special string quartet led by Midori to present formal and outreach concerts in Myanmar and Japan as part of the 2013-2014 International Community Engagement Program, and was invited to return to the program in 2016-2017 for concerts in Nepal and Japan.
-He is a regular cello and chamber music faculty at the Csehy Summer School of Music and the Chamber Music Institute in Stamford, CT, and was an adjunct professor of cello at Nyack College from 2015-2017.
+Mr. Katz is a faculty member at the Csehy Summer School of Music and the Chamber Music Institute in Stamford CT, and has served as an adjunct cello professor at Nyack College from 2015-2017.

 Born in Tel-Aviv Israel, Mr. Katz began his cello studies at age 7.
 Among his teachers in Israel were Zvi Plesser, Hillel Zori and the late Mikhail Khomitzer.
 Mr. Katz received his Bachelor of Music degree from the New England Conservatory where he studied with Laurence Lesser, his Master of Music degree from the Juilliard School where he studied with Joel Krosnick, and a Doctor of Musical Arts degree from SUNY Stony Brook as a student of Colin Carr.